wedesoft/www.wedesoft.de/_posts/2021-09-04-debian-bullseye.md

 image: /pics/debian.png
 ---

+This is a summary on how to install Debian on a physical machine (as opposed to a VM).

 I installed Debian 11 with KDE desktop on my HP 255 G3 notebook.

 Because my computer has an AMD GPU it is recommended to download the [unofficial Debian image with firmware][1].